react-native-anywhere/anywhere/README.md

 Now you're all set! ✨

-Whenever you reinstall your project, `npx @react-native-anywhere/anywhereify` will recompile the dependencies defined in you `anywhere.config.json` into a React native compatible format.
+Whenever you reinstall your project, `npx @react-native-anywhere/anywhereify` will recompile the dependencies defined in your `anywhere.config.json` into a React Native compatible format.
 Once this is done, they will become available via imports:

 ```javascript
 import { Web3HttpProvider, OpenGSN } from "@react-native-anywhere/anywhere";